Edge-weighted Online Stochastic Matching: Beating $1-\frac1e$: Preliminaries

 Then, when an online vertex of type $i$ arrives, we match it to each unmatched adjacent offline vertex $j$ with probability $\frac{x_{ij}}{\lambda_i}$.
 In the end, the matched probability of each edge $(i,j)$ will be at least $(1-\frac{1}{e})x_{ij}$.

 \paragraph{Jaillet-Lu LP}

 We will use the LP proposed by \citet{jaillet2014online} instead of the above LP.
 We restate the Jaillet-Lu LP as follows:

-The only difference between these two LPs is Constraint \eqref{eqn:yj-0}, which limits the situation that an online vertex type puts most of its arrival rate on one incident edge.
-Although this LP was initially proposed for the original online stochastic matching model, \citet{huang2021online} have shown that it also bounds the offline optimal in Poisson arrival model.
+The only difference between these two LPs is Constraint \eqref{eqn:yj-0}, which limits the situation that an online vertex type puts most of its arrival rate on one incident edge\footnote{Intuitively, it's because when the arrival rate of an online vertex type (or a set of types) becomes larger, the proportion of its arrival rate it can put on one edge becomes smaller.}.
+Although this LP was initially proposed for the original online stochastic matching model, \citet{huang2021online} have shown that it also bounds the offline optimum in the Poisson arrival model.
 For convenience, we artificially define $x_{ij}=0$ for any $(i,j)\notin E$.
 We further define $x_i=\sum_{j\in J}x_{ij}$ and $x_j=\sum_{i\in I}x_{ij}$.
 We will also call $x_{ij}$ the \emph{flow} of edge $(i,j)$ or the \emph{flow} from $i$ to $j$.